ABOUT WATERHAWK TECHNOLOGIES, INC.

 Natalie’s pursuit in creating a solution to save lives ~~~

 After hearing about a man who got electrocuted in his pool while saving his daughter, she was compelled to develop a device that would detect electricity in water to prevent electric shock drowning (ESD).
 There have been many similar stories in the news about people getting electrocuted in pools, marinas, tubs and spas, so a safety device that can alert people when this condition arises was paramount.
-Given her love for technology and solving difficult industry problems, she is currently augmenting her patent portfolio with wavES™, a unique patent-pending pool safety device.
+Given her love for technology and solving difficult industry problems, she is currently augmenting her patent portfolio with wavES™, a unique pool and marina safety device.

 Finding that work life balance ~~~